Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/README.md

 <!---
 [<img src="benefits_2.png" alt="Benefits of cloud computing" width="100%" height="100%" ><small>**_Stop spending money to run and maintain data centers_**</small>]()-->

-Computing in data centers often requires you to spend more money and time managing infrastructure and servers.<br>
+Computing in data centers often requires you to spend more money and time managing infrastructure and servers.
 A benefit of cloud computing is the ability to focus less on these tasks and more on your applications and customers.

 ####   3. Stop guessing capacity

 <!---
 [<img src="benefits_3.png" alt="Benefits of cloud computing" width="100%" height="100%" ><small>**_Stop guessing capacity_**</small>]()-->

+With cloud computing, you don't have to predict how much infrastructure capacity you will need before deploying an application.
+For example, you can launch Amazon EC2 instances when needed, and pay only for the compute time that you use.
+You can also scale in or scale out in response to demand.

 ####   4. Benefit from massive economics of scale